typitaca/typitaca/README.md

 - We provide source code.
 - We provide documents for all libraries.
 - We updates libraries every 6 months.
-- We support no libraries out of distributions.
+- We support no libraries out of the distribution.

 ## Packages